rlpacheco/abseff_R/README.md

 *Display*:

-point absolute effect = 883

-lower_limit absolute effect = 793

-upper_limit absolute effect = 938
+"Base 1000"
+"The baseline proportion of patients free of event in a certain time-point with control group is 700 per 1000" "The anticipated absolute effects is 883 per 1000 (95% CI = 793 to 938 )."
+"The absolute risk difference is  183 per 1000 (95% CI = 93 to 238 )."
+""
+"Base 100"
+"The baseline proportion of patients free of event in a certain time-point with control group is 70 per 100" "The anticipated absolute effects is 88 per 100 (95% CI = 79 to 94 )."
+"The absolute risk difference is  18 per 100 (95% CI = 9 to 24 )."

 *Explanation*:

-This example is calculating the absolute risk of an event-free survival on base 1000 for a hazard ratio of 0.35 (95% CI of 0.18 to 0.65) considering a control risk of 0.7 (70%) in a particular time (e.g. 5 years).
-The antecipated risk of event-free (e.g. alive) patients with intervention is 883 (793 to 938) per 1000 patients.

-Indicating **abseff_hrsurv100** would wield the result on base 100.
+This example is calculating the absolute risk of an event-free survival on base 1000 for a hazard ratio of 0.35 (95% CI of 0.18 to 0.65) considering a control risk of 0.7 (70%, 700 per 1000) in a particular time (e.g. 5 years).
+The antecipated risk of event-free (e.g. alive) patients with intervention is 883 (793 to 938) per 1000 patients, corresponding to an absolute difference of 183 more events per 1000 (93 more to 238 more).
+The display also presents the results on base 100.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **References**